12 Animals That Go Through Metamorphosis

 Compared to their mature counterparts, caterpillars are elongated organisms that more closely resemble worms.

-Before it’s time to pupate, caterpillars go through numerous stages of growth, during which they consume several times their own weight in food.
+Before it’s time to pupate, caterpillars go through numerous stages of growth, during which they consume several times their weight in food.

 Butterflies and moths, respectively, produce chrysalides and cocoons during their pupal stage.